Białystok Equality March: Background

 Białystok is located in Podlaskie Voivodeship which is regarded as the bible belt of Poland and is a stronghold of the party Law and Justice (PiS).
 The surrounding Białystok County had been declared an LGBT-free zone in 2019, as have other regions in Poland.
-However the mayor of Białystok Tadeusz Truskolaski is a political independent with more tolerant views.
+However, the mayor of Białystok Tadeusz Truskolaski is a political independent with more tolerant views.

 In February 2019 Warsaw Mayor signed a declaration supporting LGBTQ rights and pledging to integrate sexual education in schools following World Health Organization guidelines.
 The Warsaw declaration enraged conservatives and was a rallying cry in conservative politics and media.
 While in the run-up to the 2015 Polish parliamentary election PiS engaged in anti-Muslim rhetoric, in the months prior to 2019 Polish parliamentary election PiS focused on LGBT right.
 PiS leader Jarosław Kaczyński saying LGBT "ideology" was imported to Poland from abroad, a threat to the Polish identity and nation.

 Many Catholic Church in Poland figures have spoken against LGBT rights in Poland.
-In response to transphobic and homophobic speech by the Church and PiS, some 24 pride marches were scheduled for 2019 in Poland.
+In response to speeches opposed to the movement for acceptance and civil rights for gender and sexual minorities, made by the Church and PiS, some 24 pride marches were scheduled for 2019 in Poland.